Powered by your NMEA 2000 network

 • DC to DC supply 13.8 VDC

-Where the power was inserted into the network depends on the design of the installation.
+Which strö The amount inserted into the network depends on; the design of the installation.
 If a power-tee is used that can drive both the left and right sides of the trunk individually, then the NMEA 2000 power cable is preferably placed in the middle of the network.

 However, if you have more high-power devices on one end, it would make more sense to place the power-tee closer to those devices .
 Some small Networks do not require a power tee, and can, for example, be powered from one end through a simple power cable (drop cable) and a 4-volt tee.

-This highlights the purpose of the network diagram created before starting the installation as it allows you to determine where the power cut point should be.
+This highlights the purpose of the network diagram created before starting the installation as it lets you decide where the current minimum point should be.

 På large networks with a high volume of devices, more than one power supply point may be needed to keep the voltage above 9V on the bus.